Shahabks/myspokenlanguageid/README.md

 # myspokenlanguageid
 Spoken language identification with CNN and RNN - Early Stage

+This program may take a minute or so to get results showed on the screen, please be patient.

 Spoken Language Identification is the process of determining and classifying natural language from a given content and dataset.
 Employing an acoustic model and a language model, Data of audio files is processed to extract useful features for performing Machine Learning.
 The acoustic features for SPOKEN LANGUAGE IDENTIFICATION are namely standard features such as Mel-Frequency Cepstral Coefficients (MFCC),